RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Best Practices of RLOps

 \subsection{Digital Twins}

 A wide range of working definitions of DT exists \cite{fuller2020digital}, where we consider the definition by \cite{erkoyuncu2018digital} which is that ``A digital twin is a digital representation of a physical item or assembly using integrated simulations and service data''.
-A DT of a 5G network would provide high-fidelity representations of all components of the current live network.
-This includes the RAN, core network, and characteristics about users and service behaviours among others.
-Where each component will be modelled through the use of ML models or emulated elements for example \cite{9374645}.
+The standardization of wireless network DT is still in progress, but it should be able to provide high-fidelity representations of all components of the current live network.
+This includes the RAN, core network, and characteristics of users and service behaviours among others.
+Where each component will be modelled through the use of ML models or emulated elements, for example \cite{9374645}.
 As discussed in \cite{9374645}, DTs offer a wide range of benefits for communications networks, including reducing the deployment costs for new services and supporting network automation and optimization.